 While developing a dynamic website, the first thing we need to connect our database to a PHP application.
-Even small application which requires dynamic data needs a database connection.
-Without a database connection, we can't perform any operations like create, read, update, and delete.
+Even small application that requires dynamic data needs a database connection.
+Without a database connection, we can’t perform any operations like create, read, update, and delete.

 In this tutorial, we will connect our PHP application with MySQL database using MySQLi and PDO easily with a practical example.

 Before starting, we need to create a database in MySQL.
-It doesn't matter if you are using XAMPP or WAMPP for development.
-Open phpmyadmin or use a terminal to create database.
+It doesn’t matter if you are using XAMPP or WAMPP for development.
+Open phpmyadmin or use a terminal to create a database.

 In PHP, there are two ways to connect MySQL database: MySQLi and PDO.
 We will cover them one by one in further tutorials.